KamranHussain05/Kam-Website/README.md

 ## Getting Started (Local Development)

-To run this project locally, follow these steps:
+To run this project locally, follow these steps (though you're kinda weird for running someone's personal website locally):

 1.  **Prerequisites:**
     *   [Node.js](https://nodejs.org/) (v18 or later recommended, as used in the deployment workflow)